MiddletonCommunityVoice/services-list/content/about.md

 title: Disclaimer
 ---

-## CORONAVIRUS TESTING COMES MIDDLETON ARENA.
-## CALL AT THE TESTING STATION ON THE CAR PARK.
+## CORONAVIRUS TESTING STATION ON MIDDLETON ARENA CAR PARK.
-### Think you may have the virus ?
+** Think you may have the virus ?
 Call 119

 ## DISCLAIMER